How to sell on Facebook Marketplace

 For safety, try and make the meeting place public and, ideally, away from where you live.
 Take a friend along for extra safety and make sure they give you the right amount of cash (if they've not already transferred the money to you in advance).

 On your way back home, ensure your surroundings are safe!
-We're not here to scare you, and hopefully the whole experience goes smoothly, but it's still worth doing what you can to ensure the transaction is as safe as possible, in an open space.Facebook Marketplace could be the ideal place to make a profit from your homemade goods – take a look at our guide on the best things to make and sell.
+We're not here to scare you, and hopefully, the whole experience goes smoothly.
+However, it's still worth doing what you can to ensure the transaction is as safe as possible, in an open space.Facebook Marketplace could be the ideal place to make a profit from your homemade goods.
+Take a look at our guide on the best things to make and sell.

 Compare Facebook Marketplace with other selling sites